markusschaeffer/diploma-thesis/README.md

 # Framework for Benchmarking the Performance of Differently Configured Private Ethereum Networks (using Geth)

 This is the repository for my diploma-thesis, which is related to Ethereum performance and scalability measurements.
 The aim is to benchmark metrics of differently configured Ethereum networks.

-# Attention: This is still WORK IN PROGRESS!

 # Concept